 Government entity dog

 The Animal Management (Cats & Dogs) Act 2008 exempts a government entity dog (for example, a police or customs dog) from the requirement to be registered and microchipped.
 You are not required to submit an animal registration form to Council for these dogs.

-Queensland pet owners moving to Brisbane can transfer their remaining registration to Council by lodging an dog registration application form.
+Pet owners moving to Brisbane can transfer their remaining registration to Council by lodging a dog registration application form.
 Transfers from another Council area can only be submitted via mail or at a Regional Business Centre.
 You must provide:

 - the current registration

 - declared dangerous or menacing dog information (if applicable).

 Once your dog is registered, you are sent an identification tag that your pet should wear constantly.

 Council will replace a lost, damaged, illegible, faded or faulty registration tag free of charge if the registration is current.

 A replacement tag will be posted within 10 working days.

 Dog registration benefits